Skip to main content

 • Newberry Center for Renaissance Studies Consortium (CRSC)

 The CRSC encourages the use of the Newberry collections in the fields of late medieval, Renaissance, and early modern studies (ca. 1300 – ca. 1750).
 As an institutional member, OSU receives funding each year for OSU students and faculty to travel to the Newberry Library.
-More information: https://www.newberry.org/center-renaissance-studies-consortium
+Go to The Newberry website for more information.

 OSU Contact: Dr. Cristina Gonzales